newdok23/Cyberpunk2000/worksheet-7.md

 **1.2.** Describe your workflow.
 Did you use branches?
 Pull requests?

+Main quick/ bug fixing edits were made by pulling origin and pushing when done.
+Later on we used pull requests in seperate branches and merged once approved by everyone else.

 **1.3.** Estimate the percentage of commits you contributed relative to the total in your repository.
+15% to main
+100% to my branch